mapsacosta/EAFJupyter/docs/02_cms_accounts.rst

 *********
-Do you have a CMS account/account for your experiment? (mostly links to already existing stuff)
+Do you have a CMS account/account for your experiment?
 *********

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Donec lorem neque, interdum in ipsum nec,